99.9%

 Any 2025 Blues success/failure goes directly

 through #50’s goal crease.
+For the

 local hockey media—A deep breath.